|

 Wit's End Brewing Company

-Wit's End bills itself as a "nanobrewery."
+An industrial-style brewery with a laid-back ambiance, Wit's End bills itself as a "nanobrewery."
 In other words, they brew just one barrel of beer at a time.
 By staying small and focused, Wit's End creates a "Melting Mug" of beer -- a unique, experimental approach to brewing

 which borrows from established traditions while blending in new savory touches of its own.
 For example, one popular offering called "Mick Jaggery" was an English-style ESB-- but with the addition of an Indian

 cooking sugar called jaggery.
-Now sharing space with Strange Craft Beer Company.

 |